 Over time, the Market fell into disrepair, leading to calls in the 1960s for demolition and urban renewal.
-In response, Friends of the Market, a volunteer organization, led a successful citizens' initiative in 1971 to keep the Market.
-A Historic District was created to protect and preserve the Market's physical spaces and its role as a diverse urban neighborhood and home for farmers, food vendors, crafters and small family-run businesses operating in a cash economy.
-The Historic District now covers 14 buildings across nine acres.
-The initiative also created the Market Historical Commission.
-12 citizen volunteers appointed by the mayor to review applications for design and use changes in the Historic District pursuant to a set of guidelines.
-Friends of the Market remains one of several strong advocates for preserving the Market as a thriving community, a regional food center and an economic anchor for Seattle and the region.
+In response, Friends of the Market, a volunteer education and advocacy organization, led a seven-year long campaign that culminated in a successful citizens' initiative in 1971 to "Keep the Market".
+The Pike Place Market Historical District (Historical District) was created to protect and preserve the Market's physical spaces and its role as a diverse urban neighborhood and home for farmers, food vendors, craftspeople, and small family-run businesses operating in a cash economy.
+The Historical District now covers 22 buildings, 14 of which are owned by the PDA, across nine acres.
+Friends of the Market remains one of several strong advocates for preserving the Market as a thriving community, a regional food center, and an economic anchor for Seattle and the region.
+The initiative also created the Market Historical Commission (MHC), 12 citizen volunteers appointed by the mayor to review applications for design and use changes in the Historical District pursuant to a set of guidelines.
 The City created the Pike Place Market Preservation & Development Authority (PDA) in 1973 and established the Charter of the Pike Place Market PDA.
-The PDA maintains ownership of the historic and other properties comprising the core Market and operates with a new management structure governed by a Council of 12 citizen volunteers, four of whom are nominated by the Mayor; four by the Council, and four elected by the Constituency.
+The PDA maintains ownership of the historic and other properties comprising the core Market and operates with a management structure governed by a Council of 12 citizen volunteers - four of whom are nominated by the Mayor, four by the Council, and four by the Pike Place Market Constituency.
 All are subject to confirmation by the City Council.
-The Charter defines our responsibilities for stewarding the Market's preservation and development goals according to the values and objectives set forth in the Historic District guidelines.
-Within the first decade following the creation of the Historic District and the PDA, occupied Market retail space and number of businesses tripled, the residential population grew to more than 500, and a network of community social services was established.
+The Charter defines our responsibilities for stewarding the Market's preservation and development goals according to the values and objectives set forth in the Pike Place Market Historical Commission guidelines.
+Within the first decade following the creation of the Historical District and the PDA, occupied Market retail space and number of businesses tripled, the residential population grew to more than 500, and a network of community social services was established.
 This curated blend of uses and adaptation of the physical environment are core to how the Market continues to adapt successfully over time.